The Problem – High Frequency Hearing Loss

 The average frequency of the songs of songbirds is around 3500 to 4000 Hz, approximately the same pitch as the highest note of a piano.
 Many warblers, sparrows, waxwings, kinglets, and a number of other birds produce sounds that reach 8,000 Hz and above.
 It follows that significant hearing loss in the 3000-8000 Hz range spells disaster for those interested in birding by ear, thereby making it nearly impossible to hear the songs of a great number of species in normal outdoor situations.

-The situation with insects is even worse because nearly all insect songs are at frequencies above 4,000 Hz.
+The situation with insects is even worse because vast majority of insect songs are at frequencies above 3,000-4,000 Hz, with some even reaching 20,000 Hz or higher.
 Thus, high frequency hearing loss will have a profound impact on one’s ability to hear singing crickets, katydids and cicadas.
 Even our ability to hear frogs and toads can be compromised.
 Spring Peepers chime in at around 3,000 Hz, Oaks Toads at 4500 Hz, and Little Grass Frogs at 7000 Hz.

 While presbycusis may not have a strong impact on the lives of city dwellers and others who rarely venture into nature, high frequency hearing loss is disastrous for bird enthusiasts because it may prevent one from hearing the vast majority of the songs and calls of our native birds.
 This is especially painful for older people who are new to birding … many quickly discover that they cannot hear what “most everyone else is raving about” and are thus unable to share in the excitement.